 The Sport and Recreation Section provides a recreational program for students and staff at the Physical Education and Recreation Centre.
-The Centre consists of eight squash courts, a main building, and a 50-metre indoor heated swimming pool.
-The main building has a large gymnasium and practice, rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical filness testing room.
-The recreational program includes intramurals, teaching/coaching; camping.
+The Centre consists of eight squash courts, seven tennis courts, a main building, and a 50-metre indoor heated swimming pool.
+The main building has a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
+The recreational program includes intramurals, teaching/coaching, camping.
 The Centre is located on the lower campus adjacent to High Street.
-The Supervisor at PERC may be contacted on extension 3271.
+The Supervisor at PERC may be contacted on extension 4884.